 Scottish Outdoor Access Code

+The Scottish Outdoor Access code says that wild camping a non-motorised recreation and does not extend to activities that are based on the use of a vehicle such as sleeping in cars, campers, vans or caravans.
 There is no legal right to park beside the road overnight but there may be no objection in some instances so extra care is needed.

 Land Reform Act of 2003